© Painted Roads 2013

 Included in a tour:

-- Airport transfers: if your flights are on on the first/last day of a tour then airport transfers are included, if you are arriving/departing earlier/later than the tour start/end dates then we can assist with arranging an airport transfer upon request.
+- Airport transfers: on the first/last day of a tour then transfers to/from the local airport are included, if you are arriving/departing earlier/later than the tour start/end dates then we can assist with arranging an airport transfer upon request.
 If you are meeting a tour in-country then it is your responsibility to make your way to the designated meeting point although we will of course give every assistance where possible.

 - Accommodation: all accommodation for the duration of a tour is included.
 In an effort to provide affordable tours and in keeping with our desire to provide an authentic interaction with the countries and people we cycle through wherever possible we use comfortable locally owned hotels and guesthouses rather than luxury resorts.
 These are clean and comfortable and we endeavour to ensure air-conditioning and en-suite bathrooms if at all possible.
 Please be aware that on rare occasions due to the remote nature of a tour there may be nights when the accommodation is of a more basic nature.